susanli2016/susanli2016.github.io/_posts/2017-09-04-New-York-Times-Articles.md

 comments: true
 ---

-In machine learning and natural language processing, A "topic" consists of a cluster of words that frequently occur together.[a topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.
+In machine learning and natural language processing, A "topic" consists of a cluster of words that frequently occur together.
+[A topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.
 Topic modeling is a frequently used text-mining tool for discovery of hidden semantic structures in a text body](https://en.wikipedia.org/wiki/Topic_model).
 Topic models can connect words with similar meanings and distinguish between uses of words with multiple meanings.

 For this analysis, I downloaded 22 recent articles from business and technology sections at New York Times.
 I am using the collection of these 22 articles as my corpus for the topic modeling exercise.
 Therefore, each article is a document, with an unknown topic structure.